MisterMecky/MVEP-MiscTweaks/README.md

             - Further shots reset Anaesthetised time
             - ???
 Shots to pawns wearing off Anaesthetised will instantly afflict Tranquilized
 ### Vanilla Fishing Expanded
--  (TODO) Reworking fishing designations to only have one option rather than three (Small, Medium, Large)
+-  (MAYBE) Reworking fishing designations to only have one option rather than three (Small, Medium, Large)